Gauravshitole34/AI-Movie-Finder/README.md

 Backend: None (Future plan: Flask or Node.js for API security)

-APIs Used: TMDb API, YouTube API, EmailJS
+APIs Used: TMDb API, EmailJS

 Hosting: GitHub Pages (or future deployment on Netlify/Vercel)